GriffinDuck/LimaCharlie-EDR-Lab/README.md

 ## Architecture After Hardening / Security Controls
 ![Architecture Diagram](https://i.imgur.com/YQNa9Pp.jpg)

-The architecture of the mini honeynet in Azure consists of the following components:

-- Virtual Box NatNetwork
-- Virtual Machines (1 windows, 1 linux)
-- LimaCharlieEDR
-- Silver C2 Server
-- Azure Storage Account
-- Microsoft Sentinel

 For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
 The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.